Feminism and Trauma in LISA: The Painful, Part 1

 In his video essay on LISA, Harry Brewis, host of Hbomberguy, explains how the gameplay loop, while frustrating, is balanced in such a way that discourages loading a save file.
 “It’s one of the few games where I’ve had a bad outcome, lost someone in a hard fight a few hours out from my last save, or almost all my party to Russian roulette, and continued because I’d come so far and didn’t want to go all the way back or, worse off, didn’t know how much worse it would be if I tried again,” he says.

 I’m an English major, so when I tell my peers that this, the game where all the women are gone, is one of my favorite literary experiences, I get weird looks.
-But the reason this game impacted me, a gender-nonconforming man, is for reasons I’ve never seen represented in literary criticism on LISA.
+But the reason this game intrigues me is for reasons I’ve never seen represented in literary criticism on LISA.
 While the game’s ludonarrative triumphs are worth mentioning, no article or video essay to date has fully put all the pieces together as to why LISA is so painful and why it told the story the way it did.

 LISA is a game about toxic masculinity.